Coolio, "Gangsta's Paradise" rapper, dead at 59

 Coolio, the rapper known for 90s hip-hop anthems like "Gangsta's Paradise," has died at 59 years old.

 The cause of death has not yet been confirmed.
-The news was confirmed by Coolio's longtime manager and friend, Jarez.
+Coolio's longtime manager and friend, Jarez, confirmed the news of his death to CBS News.

 Los Angeles Police Department launched a death investigation after being called to a home in the West Adams neighborhood at around 4 p.m.
 They do not believe there are any signs of foul play.